HOGENT-Web/csharp/chapters/06/slides/presentation.md

 }
 ```

-> If you're unfamilliar with async code, read <a target="_blank" href="https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md">the guidance provided by David Fowler</a>.
-A `ValueTask` might have even been better in this case.
+> If you're unfamilliar with async code, read <a target="_blank" href="https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/">the docs</a> and <a target="_blank" href="https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md">guidance provided by David Fowler</a>.

 ---
 ### Dependency Injection
 # Program.cs
-Let's add our `FakeProductService` to the DI Container of the client in `Program.cs`, each time we request the IProductService, the container will provide a `FakeProductService`
+Let's add our `FakeProductService` to the DI Container of the client in `Program.cs`, each time we request the `IProductService`, the container will provide a `FakeProductService`.
 ```
 builder.Services.AddScoped<`IProductService`, `FakeProductService`>();
 ```